May 29th is National College Savings Day

 - Contribute any amount into an existing account.

 - Purchase a VSAC Gift of College gift card.

 VT529 funds can be used for apprenticeships and student loan repayment, too!

-The Vermont tax law has been updated to add the two new allowable use of funds withdrawn from a VT529 account without adverse impact on the Vermont income tax credit: (1) for apprenticeship programs registered and certified with the U.S. Secretary of Labor and (2) for repayment of up to $10,000 per the lifetime of a beneficiary in student loans for post-secondary education at an approved postsecondary education institution.
-See the news video and watch the recent “You Can Quote Me” segment from May 29 with VSAC President Scott Giles.
-(Updates to the VHEIP tax credit information on the VT Tax website are in process.)
+The Vermont tax law allows two new uses of funds withdrawn from a VT529 account without adverse impact on the Vermont income tax credit: (1) for apprenticeship programs registered and certified with the U.S. Secretary of Labor and (2) for repayment of up to $10,000 per the lifetime of a beneficiary in student loans for post-secondary education at an approved postsecondary education institution.
+See the news video and watch the “You Can Quote Me” segment with VSAC President Scott Giles.